Exanite/Exanite.Core/README.md

 # Exanite.Core

-Repository containing the code for Exanite's framework, intended for personal use.
+Collection of miscellaneous code I use for my Unity projects, intended for personal use.
 Things can change without warning.